dnmvisser/ansible-role-mellon_sp/README.md

 =============================

 An Ansible Role that installs the `mod_auth_mellon` Apache module.
-This module implements a SAML 2.0 service provider, so you can authenticate against a SAML 2.0 Identity Provider (Idp).
+This module implements a SAML 2.0 service provider, to authenticate against a SAML 2.0 Identity Provider (Idp).

-This role installs and enables the apache module, creates cryptograhic key material, and adds IdP metadata.
+This role installs and enables the apache module, copies cryptograhic key material, and adds IdP metadata.
 You are encouraged to encrypt the generated private key using the `ansible-vault encrypt <keyfile>` command.
 When this is done you will need to issue `--ask-vault-pass` or similar when running the playbook.